-In March 2005, I began to voluntarily run a poetry workshop with the teens incarcerated at Denney Juvenile Justice Center.
+From March 2005 to May 2013, I voluntarily ran a poetry workshop with the teens incarcerated at Denney Juvenile Justice Center.
 The poetry workshop was inspired by Pongo Teen Writing and the Free Minds Book Club and Writing Workshop.
 In the Denney Poetry Workshop, we read young adult novels and memoirs with topics such as: addiction, love, romance, and teen pregnancy.
-We write poetry and flash fiction drawn from the youth’s life experiences.
+We wrote poetry and flash fiction drawn from the youth’s life experiences.

 Denney Juvenile Justice Center is lucky to have The Blanche Miller Art Exhibit Program which hires local artists to work with the teens in small group workshops.
-As a part of this workshop, we have published four books of the youth’s poems.
+We published four books of the youth’s poems.
 Call It Courage, Please Brave Me Dry These Tears, and Because I Wanted to Be Love.
-These books can be viewed on our blog at www.denneypoetry.com
+These books can be viewed on our blog at http://www.denneypoetry.org

 Other funding for the workshops has been provided by: BECU School Grants, Tulalip Tribes, and The Everett School District Foundation.